omgnetwork/salty/README.md

 ## Usage

-Salty supports both symmetric-key encryption (SecretBox) and asymetric-key encryption (Box) with optional integration with [Cloak](https://github.com/danielberkompas/cloak/) for use in Ecto applications.
+Salty supports both symmetric-key encryption (SecretBox) and asymmetric-key encryption (Box) with optional integration with [Cloak](https://github.com/danielberkompas/cloak/) for use in Ecto applications.

 ### Symmetric-key encryption